St. Jude Family of Websites

 Understanding and improving the psychosocial consequences of childhood cancer and its treatment is crucial as we try to improve quality of life and health outcomes for patients and survivors of childhood cancer.

-Dr. Tara M. Brinkman is an Associate Member in the Departments of Psychology and Biobehavioral Sciences and Epidemiology and Cancer Control, where she leads research focused on the characterization of and interventions to improve behavioral and psychosocial late effects of childhood cancer.
+Dr. Tara M. Brinkman is a Member in the Departments of Psychology and Biobehavioral Sciences and Epidemiology and Cancer Control, where she leads research focused on the characterization of and interventions to improve behavioral and psychosocial late effects of childhood cancer.
 After receiving her PhD from Michigan State University, she completed an internship at the Kennedy Krieger Institute/Johns Hopkins University and a Postdoctoral Fellowship at the Dana-Farber Cancer Institute/Harvard Medical School.
 Dr. Brinkman is a Co-Leader for the Behavioral and Psychosocial working group for the Cancer Control and Survivorship Program at St. Jude and is a member of the Psychology Advisory Group for the Childhood Cancer Survivor Study.
 She is also a member of the Children’s Oncology Group Long-term Follow-up Guidelines Psychosocial Task Force.

 Tara M. Brinkman, PhD